Lawyer Protecting the Rights of Nursing Home Residents in Little Rock

 Third parties can be held liable under certain circumstances.
 For example, if your loved one was injured due to a defective wheelchair they used at the nursing home facility, the manufacturer of this wheelchair could be held liable.

-Our attorneys will immediately begin investigating the abuse or neglect to determine who is liable for your loved one’s injuries.
+Our personal injury lawyers will immediately begin investigating the abuse or neglect to determine who is liable for your loved one’s injuries.
 Then, we will aggressively pursue the compensation your loved one deserves.

 Schedule A Free Consultation With Our Nursing Home Abuse Attorneys Now